 The job duties for both titles will generally be the same regardless of state.
 STNAs and CNAs can provide basic personal assistance as well as perform various limited medical procedures under supervision by a nurse or physician.
 Although job responsibilities may vary between one workplace and another, STNAs and CNAs typically fulfill the following duties:

 Both STNAs and CNAs work in nursing homes, hospitals, day-care centers, rehabilitation centers, residential care facilities, and assisted living facilities.
 In some cases, STNAs and CNAs may work in a patient’s home, but traditionally they work in a clinical setting since at-home privately paid positions do not generally require certification/formal training.

-To be able to work as a CNA or STNA, students are required to complete a high school diploma or must possess GED (General Education Development) certificate.
+To gain entrance into a CNA or STNA education program, students are required to complete a high school diploma or must possess a GED (General Education Development) certificate.

-Nurse assistants are required to undergo at least 75 hours of program which includes theoretical and practical portions, from a program school which is accredited by the State Department of Health.
-The important topics which are covered in the CNA classes are human physiology, anatomy and psychology, basic nursing skills, safety measures, first aid, patient’s right, etc.
+Nurse aide certification requirements vary between states, but, traditionally, nurse assistants are required to undergo at least 75 hours of classwork and training which includes theoretical and practical portions, from a program school that is accredited by the State Department of Health.
+Topics which covered in the CNA classes are: